IMG Cordillera Huayhuash Peru Trek with Chopicalqui and Artesonraju Extensions

 - Ample time to comfortably acclimatize to the higher altitude.

-Climbing in Peru with International Mountain Guides
+Trekking and Climbing in Peru with International Mountain Guides